 # When to create a task in ClickUp

 - If the issue can't be solved on the go during the conversation with the customer or during the "diagnostic stage" when we check the customer's accesses and try to reproduce the issue.

 - If the assignee differs from the reporter.

-- If this is a task for the future, in order not to forget or lost the task.
+- If this is a task for the future.
+This way, we won't forget about it or lose it.